KRFOSS/kali-docs/troubleshooting/handling-common-apt-errors/index.md

 This is a common "issue" that an APT user may experience.
 This however is not a true error.

-Let's step back and take some time to learn about apt basics.
+Let's step back and take some time to learn about APT basics.
 There are two different commands that can be used to upgrade your system: `apt ugrade` and `apt full-upgrade`.
 The first one, "upgrade", is used to install available upgrades of all packages currently installed on the system.
 New packages will be installed if required to satisfy dependencies, but existing packages will never be removed.
 In short, it can be seen as a conservative upgrade.
 The second command, "full-upgrade", performs the function of upgrade but will remove currently installed packages if this is needed to upgrade the system as a whole.

 In practice, in a rolling distribution like Kali Linux, packages and their dependencies are updated all the time, and it's often necessary to remove some packages in order to make room for new packages. _Therefore the command "apt upgrade" isn't really useful, and can even be counter-productive.
 We recommend to always use "apt full-upgrade" to keep your system updated_.

-It's also true that "full-upgrade" is a bit more risky than "upgrade", and apt can sometimes (rarely) try to uninstall essential packages, leaving you with an unusable system.
+It's also true that "full-upgrade" is a bit more risky than "upgrade", and APT can sometimes (rarely) try to uninstall important packages, leaving you with an unusable system.
 Therefore you should always pay attention to the list of packages that will be removed.
 If this list is big (say, compared to the list of packages to upgrade, or new packages to install), then you'd better pause for a moment.
 Experienced users will be able to know what to do, but for others?
 If you're really unsure, maybe it's best not to update your system now.
-Try again in a few days: packages will have changed again, and apt might come up with a better solution.
+Try again in a few days: packages will have changed again, and APT might come up with a better proposition.

 You're also free to open a bug at <https://bugs.kali.org>.
-Please paste the part of your terminal with the apt command(s) you're running, along with the output.
+Please paste the part of your terminal with the APT command(s) you're running, along with the output.
 Kali Linux developers will be able to assess the situation.
-It could be that a bug in the package dependencies leads to apt doing the wrong thing, and this is something we can fix.
+It could be that a bug in package dependencies leads to APT doing the wrong thing, and this is something we can fix.

 To sum up: always upgrade your system with `apt full-upgrade`.